danielyxie/bitburner/markdown/bitburner.ns.gettotalscriptincome.md

 ## NS.getTotalScriptIncome() method

-Get the income of all script.
+Get the income of all scripts.

 <b>Signature:</b>